MunibQazi12/css-animations-and-transitions/README.md

 ###### To create a transition effect, you must specify two things:

-*the CSS property you want to add an effect to
+--> CSS property you want to add an effect to
-*the duration of the effect
+--> Duration of the effect

 **Note:** If the duration part is not specified, the transition will have no effect, because the default value is 0.